The first image shows a grand white building with a tower and a flowering garden in the foreground, set against a clear sky..

 Description

-Designed in the Italianate-style, the house is constructed in stucco-rendered brick on a bluestone foundation.
-The 48-metre ornamental tower provides a central focus for the three sections of the house – the State Apartments, the Private Apartments, and the Ballroom.
+Designed in the Italianate-style, the building is constructed in stucco-rendered brick on a bluestone foundation.
+The 48-meter ornamental tower provides a central focus for the three sections of the house – the State Apartments, the Private Apartments, and the Ballroom.

 What's On

-Guests are invited to tour the State Apartments, comprising the State Hall, State Drawing Room, State Dining Room, and the magnificent Ballroom.
+Guests are invited to take a self-guided tour of the State Apartments, comprising the State Hall, State Drawing Room, State Dining Room, and the magnificent Ballroom.
 Guests will have an opportunity to learn about the historical and contemporary use of the house, and the role of the Governor in our constitutional democracy.

-Images: (1) Carriage Driveway, Government House.
+Images: (1) Government House Drive.
 (2) The State Drawing Room.
-(3) The Ballroom.
+(3) the Ballroom.
 (4) The State Dining Room.
 (5) The State Hall.
-Photos: courtesy of Government House.
+All photos: courtesy Government House.

 Important Details